Benjamin Hale

 A bit about this website:

-This site was designed with significant input and aid from Marcus Bartlett, a professional designer for a large branding firm here in Manhattan.
+This site was designed with significant input and aid from Marcus Bartlett, a professional designer for a large branding firm in Manhattan.
 In itself, this is somewhat unremarkable, as a designer is a designer is a designer.
-But this site was designed as a result of a barter arrangement—an exchange, if you will—of philosophy discussion for clean, professional design.
+But this site was designed more than two decades ago as a result of a barter arrangement—an exchange, if you will—of philosophy discussion for clean, professional design.
 Marcus has an abiding interest in philosophy, as well as some documents that he wanted conceptually reviewed, and looked to Dr. Hale for aid in understanding and writing about philosophical material.
 After much discussion, considerable design conceptualization, and many, many beers and cups of coffee with Hale, he then designed the layout and the graphics on the website, though Hale followed Bartlett's design by programming the HTML and including the content.
 Thanks and kudos to Marcus for his help—and three cheers to anyone skeptical that a degree in philosophy pays big dividends.

 Philosopher, Advice Peddler, Tree Hugger